Summer House Cost

 There are a number of additional costs that you may need to think about during a summer house installation.
 Below is a list of some additional costs that you may need to consider when it comes to building your new garden summer house.

-• Timber decking – The cost of Timber decking ranges depending on the style that you choose, however, this usually costs around £50-£100 per square metre
+- Garden decking – The cost of garden decking ranges depending on the style that you choose, however, as a guide a decent timber decking usually costs around £50-£100 per square metre

 Cost Factors of Building a Summer House